Legal Translation Dubai — MOJ License #701

 What is the difference between certified translation and legal translation?

-Certified translation means the translator's MOJ stamp and serial number are on the document — it is officially attested.
+Certified translation means the translator's MOJ stamp and serial number are on the document.
+It is officially attested.
 Legal translation refers to the subject matter: contracts, court filings, corporate documents.
-For UAE courts, you need both — a translator who understands legal terminology and holds an MOJ license to certify the work.
+For UAE courts, you need both: a translator who understands legal terminology and holds an MOJ license to certify the work.

 Can you provide sworn translation for court proceedings?